-It’s important to know that treating and managing pain is a central part of your cancer treatment plan.
-Many people think that because cancer is a serious disease, some level of pain is to be expected.
-But no one should have to live with pain, and you do not have to accept pain as part of a breast cancer diagnosis and treatment.
-As you and your medical team develop your treatment plan, pain management should be part of the discussion.
+Treating and managing pain is a central part of a cancer treatment plan.
+Many people expect some level of pain as a result of cancer because it’s a serious disease.
+But no one should have to live with pain, and you do not have to accept pain as part of a breast cancer diagnosis or the disease’s treatment.
+Pain management should be part of the discussion as you and your medical team develop a treatment plan.
 A plan should be in place to treat any pain you have before, during, and after breast cancer treatment.
-And if that plan isn’t working, you should speak up and tell your doctors.
+And if that plan isn’t working, it’s important to speak up and tell your medical team.

-It’s also important that you follow certain steps if you’re prescribed medicine to relieve pain:
+It’s also important that you follow certain steps if you’re taking prescription medicine to relieve pain:

-you don’t want to run out of medicine, so make sure you talk to your pharmacist about how long refills will take; pharmacies don’t keep large amounts of pain medicines, especially opioid pain medicines, in stock and it can take a few days to arrive after ordering
+Talk to your pharmacist about how long refills take so you don’t run out of medicine; pharmacies don’t keep large amounts of pain medicines (especially opioids) in stock so it can take a few days orders to come in.

 Most people diagnosed with breast cancer can get significant pain relief so they can enjoy their lives.

-Non-opioid pain medications: Also called non-narcotic analgesics, these medicines are available without a prescription or by prescription at a higher dose.
+Non-opioid pain medications: Also called non-narcotic analgesics, these medicines are available without a prescription or by prescription at higher doses.
 Examples include: